boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/angular-with-core.md

 # Bold BI Dashboards embedding in Angular using Embedded SDK

-A GitHub link has been provided to [get](https://github.com/boldbi/angular-with-aspnet-core-sample) the sample application, which demonstrates dashboard rendering with a list of dashboards available in your Bold BI server and is followed by steps to create a new embedding application in the `Angular` on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/angular-with-aspnet-core-sample) the sample application, which demonstrates the rendering of a dashboard with a list of dashboards available on your Bold BI server.
+This is followed by steps to create your own embedding application in `Angular`.

-> **NOTE:** The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation to start using first.
-The `Getting Started` guide gives you enough information that you need to know before working on the sample.
-To explore the angular embedding sample in the Bold BI v3.2.16, please refer [here](/embedding-options/embedding-sdk/samples/v3.2.16/angular/).
+> **NOTE:** The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation first.
+The `Getting Started` guide provides you with enough information that you need to know before working on the sample.
+To explore the Angular embedding sample in Bold BI v3.2.16, please refer to this [link](/embedding-options/embedding-sdk/samples/v3.2.16/angular/).

 ## Prerequisites